VirtualGab/Java-Sound-board/README.md

 -   Do not remove/move pan.wav from the same folder as all the other files, because it's necessary for the configuration of the     application.

+-   To update the application to a new released version without clearing settings, replace just the .jar files.

 -   The configuration of a VAD is not included in this application, I suggest you search one online before installing the application.